sklorde/DelphiToHero/README.md

 ```

 ## Download
-You can [download](https://github.com/sklorde/DelphiToHero/releases/) the latest executable version of DelphiToHero for Windows.
+You can [download](https://github.com/sklorde/DelphiToHero/releases/) the latest executable version of DelphiToHero for Windows. (not yet)

 ## Credits
 This software uses the following open source packages: